3honi/CascadeFallsLibrary/README.md

 # Building, C#, and Multiplatform Support
 Cascade Falls Library is coded in C# using the Unity Engine.
 The Unity Engine supports iOS, Windows, and much more.
 Which means the app can be built for iPhones, Windows, etc. Only a pre-build apk file is provided for demonstration purposes.

+# Viewing Code
+In order to view the code, Visual Studio 2010 or higher is required.
+As well as Unity support for Visual Studio, and Unity 2017.3x.

+# Building Code
+In order to build, android, and iOS support for visual studio is required.
+As well as the iOS, Android, or any other platform build packages for Unity.

 # Code Commenting
 The coding within the application is done 100% via C#, is easy to understand, and is commented in much detail.